OpenSC/libp11/README.md

 This is handle by 'make install' of engine_pkcs11.

-## Using the engine from the command line tool
+## Using the engine from the command line

 In systems with p11-kit-proxy engine_pkcs11 has access to all the configured PKCS #11 modules and requires no further OpenSSL configuration.